fossasia/meilix-artwork/README.md

 ```$ sudo plymouthd; sudo plymouth --show-splash ; for ((I=0; I<10; I++)); do sudo plymouth --update=test$I ; sleep 1; done; sudo plymouth quit ```

 See https://wiki.ubuntu.com/Plymouth for details.
-Or  https://wiki.ubuntuusers.de/Plymouth/ for the instructions in Dutch.
+Or  https://wiki.ubuntuusers.de/Plymouth/ for the instructions in German.